gkim65/federated-satellites/log.md

 ### Current Implementations

+**May 3 2024**
+Something important to note that I think i need to fix in the future: maybe try to make the scheduling portion more modular and put in place like a quick function to add in? seems like that would be better than having multiple algorithms running cause it doesn't seem that useful having a separate script for every single case ...

+Also fed prox is very similar to fed avg just the last portion so maybe worth just changing that too idk more functions

 **April 25 2024**
 Okay so I had done alot of things that made it difficult to run the github on my Mac but I have a temporary fix that lets me still use slurm in the process